 Welcome to my site.
-The blog is all about travel and writing, and occasionally about travel writing.
+The blog is all about travel and writing, particularly the writing of our books.

 Who, What, When…

 The easiest way to do this is to talk about me as a writer.
 Many authors began their storytelling at a young age.
 I cannot say the same, but I always had a great love for reading.
 It was easy to get lost in a book and I didn’t waste time getting to the end of one.
 An essay in seventh grade changed things.
 It was the first time I wrote and thought about the reader, how the words would sound in my teacher’s head.

 Later, in high school, I wrote the longest essay of my academic career and used a phrase picked up from Reed Richards of Fantastic Four fame.
 Instead of using “except” in a sentence, I chose the word “save.”
 The term learned from a comic book years before earned me an accusation of plagiarism.

 That probably seems like a negative, but it hasn’t been at all.
 It added something to my writing and made me careful on the research side.
 I made certain no teacher would ever doubt the voice in my writing.
 It also made me realize that good writing is about much more than using fancy words.
 Even when the audience is a lone teacher in a required assignment, strive to make the best connection possible.